-High water billing inquiries should be directed to Newmarket Hydro by calling 905-895-2309 or emailing [email protected].
+High water billing inquiries should be directed to NT Power by calling 905-895-2309 or emailing [email protected].

 If your water bill is a result of an unexpected spike in consumption, this is typically due to a leak somewhere in your home.
 Property owners are responsible for the infrastructure of their home, including the water that passes through the water meter.